 Welcome to the CaratX Diamond Guide!
 Let's start with the basics!
 The first thing to learn about, and wrap your head around is: The 4 C's

 Carat: The word "carat" has a unique origin and is the weight of the diamond.
 In fact the origins of the word carat can be traced in multiple languages.
-In arabic it is derived from the root word: qirat, which means "fruit of the carob tree," also "weight of 4 grains."
-It also has ancient greek and italian roots!
+In Arabic it is derived from the root word: qirat, which means "fruit of the carob tree," also "weight of 4 grains."
+It also has ancient Greek and Italian roots!
 When deciding on a diamond the carat weight is important.
 It's also important to note the difference between "carat" and "total carat weight".
 "Carat" is used to measure a single stone, while "total carat weight" or " CTW" measures multiple stones in one setting.
 You can always determine the main stone weight by looking on your certificate for "center stone carat weight".

 Cut: This is one of the first things to consider.
 The cut is not to be confused with the shape.
 The cut grading is a grading on the excellence and attractiveness of the diamond's proportions, angles, polish, finish, scintillation, fire and brilliance!
 These components determine how well a diamond presents itself, and are the primary aspects to its beauty, sparkle and overall shine!

+Color: This determines the colorlessness or whiteness of the diamond.
+Diamond color grades from GIA (The Gemological Institute of America) range between D and Z. The most colorless stones being a D color, and the stones that have a yellow or yellowish brown tint would be a towards the Z end.
+Be sure to check your certificate or appraisal to determine the true diamond color.
+If in doubt, always consult a reputable gemologist.
 Clarity: This determines how clear or clean a diamond is to the naed eye as well as under a 10x microscope.
 Clarity is a measure of the inclusions in the diamond.
-Inclusions can be dirt, carbon spots, feathers, cracks and other things that obscure and deminish a diamond's sparkle.
+Inclusions can be dirt, carbon spots, feathers, cracks and other things that obscure and diminish a diamond's sparkle.
 Darkness, size and location of the inclusions are also an important factor in deciding the right diamond for you.
 GIA grades clarity as follows: